golangast/switchterm/README.md

 ## General info
-This project is a command line selection tool
+This project is a command line selection tool.
+It also generates the config for storing the commands

 ## Why build this?